All your experiences are valid.

 Fees are £55 and session length is 50 minutes

-You don't need to be in crisis to benefit from counselling.
+If you’re considering counselling, you’re already taking a meaningful step.
+When you’re ready, I’m here to offer a safe and supportive space to explore what matters most to you.
+You don't need to be in crisis to gain from counselling.
 If you would benefit from being with a thoughtful, depth-oriented therapist, come to counselling to explore what matters in your life.
 I have a comfortable and inspiring space to meet you in person.
 You are guaranteed privacy, freedom from distractions, intrusion, and interruption.
-I have created a helpful space to feel safe, an environment to facilitate hope, possibility, and growth.
+I have created a helpful space to feel safe, an environment to facilitate hope, possibility, and growth - all at your pace.

 Open to exploring new ideas and perspectives.
 I may challenge your thinking, and ask you to look again at the situation, so that you may see things in a new way.